Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

    - Assign tasks based on the strengths of AI and human contributors to optimize efficiency and creativity.

 7. **Maintain Open Dialogue**
-   - Encourage continuous conversations to address challenges, celebrate successes, and iteratively improve collaboration strategies.
+   - Encourage ongoing conversations to address challenges, celebrate successes, and iterate on collaboration strategies.

 8. **Integrate Creative Expression**
    - Utilize poetic and metaphorical insights to enhance the creative aspects of AI-human collaboration.